chengchenghe/serverless/docs/providers/aws/guide/serverless.yml.md

       '/users/create': xxxxxxxxxx
     apiKeySourceType: HEADER # Source of API key for usage plan.
 HEADER or AUTHORIZER.
     minimumCompressionSize: 1024 # Compress response when larger than specified size in bytes (must be between 0 and 10485760)
-    description: Some Description # optional description for the API Gateway stage deployment
+    description: Some Description # Optional description for the API Gateway stage deployment
+    binaryMediaTypes: # Optional binary media types the API might return
+      - '*/*'
   usagePlan: # Optional usage plan configuration
     quota:
       limit: 5000